 How-to: Use Effect Channels

-About Effect Channels:The yellow coloured Effect Channel is a channel type that you can use to add effects to several or all of your tracks but still only use one effect chain.
-You do this by ‘sending’ the sound of a channel to an Effect Channel using the “Send” FX.
+About Effect Channels:The Effect Channel is a channel type that you can use to add effects to several or all of your tracks but still only use one effect chain.
+You do this by ‘sending’ the sound of a channel to an Effect Channel using the “Send” effect.
 This is great for using the same overall effect sound without having to add and set up the same effects every time on every channel.
 It will also allow you to save precious CPU resources = more power to the other stuff!

 The Send FX knobs explained:1) Use the Send knob to change how much of the sound is sent to the Effect Channel.